Vyral/anne-stewart-blog/_posts/2019-12-13-should-you-accept-an-instant-offer-on-your-home.md

 You may have heard about instant offer programs from companies like Zillow and Opendoor.
 There’s a lot of confusing information circulating about instant offers, and today I’d like to give you a quick look at what this home selling option is all about.

-**Basically, instant offer companies give homeowners a cash offer on their property.** One perk is that these companies are flexible, allowing for homeowners to close whenever they want.
+**Instant offer companies give homeowners a cash offer on their property.** One perk is that these companies are flexible, allowing homeowners to close whenever they want.
 However, these companies rarely pay homeowners a fair market value, and their discounted offers can be incredibly low.
 For example, a client of mine received an instant offer for $431,000, but we put it on the market and were able to sell it for $545,000.&nbsp;

 {% include pullquote.html %}